marisarpo/horizons-week02/day4/2_horello-ajax/readme.md

 1. Head over to http://www.trello.com and sign-up/log-in to your Trello account.
 1. Navigate to the [Trello
    Developers page](https://developers.Trello.com/get-started/start-building).
 1. Click the `Get your Application Key` button in the first section of the page.
-Copy this key and paste it into a file you will create called `config.js` in your js folder.
-We are not providing the file because we don't want git to track the API credentials for your accounts.
+   Copy this key and paste it into `week02/day4/2_horello-ajax/skeleton/js/config.js` (you'll see where).

   ![API KEY](images/capture6.jpeg)